partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 TBC: You can't change a damn thing here, so go back to Reality where you came from!

 Momo: Shut up!
 Shut up shut up shut UP!
-Give Barley back to me!
+Give Barkley back to me!

 TBC: Nnnbeeeeehhhhh!
 I've taken this thing away from you, and seems like I was wise to do so.
 It's quite a useful thing, wouldn't you say?
 It would make a perfect servant for Dark Lord Cabbage, don't you think?
 Eh, Prince Pup?

-Captain: Let Barley go, you can take me as the servant.
+Captain: Let Barkley go, you can take me as the servant.

 Momo: Captain!

 TBC: HAH!
 You?
 Aren't you a little too frail, old man?
 This one is a puppy yet, given enough time he'll forget all about Momo and the rest.
 No, I think not to this little exchange.

-Judy: Give Barley BACK!
+Judy: Give Barkley BACK!

 TBC: CELERY BLADE!